QingMa1/SSCP-for-Water-Body-Change-Detection/README.md

-Official implementation of "xxx for Water Body  Change Detection"
+Official implementation of "A Spatial Semantics and Continuity for Remote Sensing Water Body  Change Detection"